ishaan05desai/CEN3031-Learning-Project/SETUP-MACOS.md

    brew services stop mongodb-community
    ```

-**MongoDB will automatically start on system boot when installed via Homebrew.**
+**MongoDB will automatically start on system boot when installed via Homebrew.
+After this you can move to step 2**

 ---